mehulagg/gitlab/doc/user/compliance/compliance_dashboard/index.md

 To download the Chain of Custody report, navigate to **{shield}** **Security & Compliance > Compliance** on the group's menu and click **List of all merge commits**

-### Commit-specific Chain of Custody Report
+### Commit-specific Chain of Custody Report **(ULTIMATE)**

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/267629) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.6.

 You can generate a commit-specific Chain of Custody report for a given commit SHA.
-To do so, click on the dropdown next to the **List of all merge commits** button at the top of the Compliance Dashboard.
+To do so, select the dropdown next to the **List of all merge commits** button at the top of the Compliance Dashboard.

 NOTE: **Note:**
 The Chain of Custody report download is a CSV file, with a maximum size of 15 MB.